 A TRIP TO CHARLESTON FOR NEW YEAR’S EVE

-Long story short, I was supposed to work Capital One Orange Bowl and Emma was going to come as my guest.
+Long story short, I was supposed to work the Orange Bowl and Emma was going to come as my guest.
 When those plans fell through, I was so excited Emma was on the same page as me—we still wanted to get out of town for NYE and preferably, go somewhere warm.
 We started looking literally a week before we were to travel and after scoping out different flight and hotel prices, we kept coming back to Charleston.
 It’s one of our favorite cities to visit, the weather forecast looked amazing, and the flight prices were right.
 When looking at hotels downtown, they were all in the $400-500 range per night because of the holiday, but we found a Marriott Courtyard in Mount Pleasant for less than $150 a night while we were there.
 We had never stayed on that side of the bridge before and were excited for a new adventure and to explore a new-to-us part of town.

 So much about this trip felt like divine intervention.
 For instance, we had a loose itinerary going in, but didn’t necessarily have a strict schedule outside of some dinner reservations.
 So, the first day, we decided to happy hour on Shem Creek and caught the most unbelievable sunset, but had we gone the following day, we would have had to deal with a downpour.
 Then, when we were shopping on King Street, we noticed a storm coming our way and ran to cover at the Hotel Bennett.
 We got to the hotel around 3:50pm and the champagne bar, Camellias, we wanted to try opened at 4pm—it just worked out so perfectly.

 I think the universe just knew I needed this trip—and what better way to cap off a wonderful year of great meals than with my favorite meal of all time: a cheeseburger, French fries, and a glass of bubbly.